k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 **Secrets Management services** are tools that aim to securely store, manage, access and audit sensitive information such as passwords, API keys and other credentials, across the organization.
 The features included in Secrets Management services are encryption, access controls, auditing and automatic rotation of secrets.

-The advantages of Secrets Management services are:
+Key advantages of Secrets Management services are:

 - Reducing the risk of secret leaks when providing a secret for each client application.
 - Having a single source of truth, which can be better controlled, changed or rotated, manually or automatically.